 - Performs related duties and responsibilities as required.

 - MINIMUM REQUIREMENTS

-Possession of valid, appropriate driver's license on the date of application, and maintenance thereafter.
+Possession of an appropriate valid driver's license and maintenance thereafter.

 - KNOWLEDGE, SKILLS, AND ABILITIES